 John holds a Bachelor of Science degree in Bible, with a social work emphasis, from Cairn University in Pennsylvania, and has a Master of Organizational Management from the University of Phoenix, based in Arizona.
-His writings have appeared in numerous books, journals, and websites, and he continues to teach countless ministry management seminars internationally.
+His writings have appeared in numerous books, journals, and websites, and he continues to teach ministry management seminars nationally and internationally.
 John’s book, Invisible Neighbors, (published by Cross Section) is widely considered to be the how-to manual for followers of Jesus who are serious about meaningful engagement with the poor and powerless.
 In this same ministry genre, John was instrumental in the establishment of the Global City Mission Network, a nexus of faith-based organizations serving those in abject poverty in major cities around the world.

-He is a two-term board member of the National Association of Evangelicals (NAE), a network of denominations, organizations, schools, and more than 45,000 local churches from nearly 40 different denominations.
-Additionally, John is on the steering committee of the Circle of Protection, an alliance of national Christian leaders and denominational heads who are focused on promoting legislation to end hunger and poverty.
-He was also recently appointed to the U.S. Interagency Council on Homelessness’ Strategic Planning Task Force, working directly with America’s homelessness czar.
+He serves on the board of the National Association of Evangelicals (NAE), a network of denominations, organizations, schools, and more than 45,000 local churches from nearly 40 different denominations.
+Additionally, he was previously on the steering committee of the Circle of Protection, an alliance of national Christian leaders and denominational heads who are focused on promoting legislation to end hunger and poverty.
+He was also appointed to the U.S. Interagency Council on Homelessness’ Strategic Planning Task Force and worked directly with America’s homelessness czar.

-John and his wife, Judi—who recently retired from more than 30 years in the medical field—live in Colorado Springs, Colorado.
+John and his wife, Judi—who retired from more than 30 years in the medical field—live in Colorado Springs, Colorado.
 Together, they enjoy tennis, camping, and hiking in remote mountainous areas, at home and abroad.
-Their three married children—who live in in New Jersey, Texas, and Tennessee—have provided them with seven grandchildren to visit, as often as they get the chance.
+Their three married children—who live in New Jersey, Texas, and Tennessee—have provided them with seven grandchildren to visit, as often as they get the chance.